carpentries/amy/docs/users_guide/index.md

 #### Searching for Memberships

-Clickiing "Memberships" on the top menu bar will take you to a list of all Carpentries memberships - past, present, and future.
+Clicking "Memberships" on the top menu bar will take you to a list of all Carpentries memberships - past, present, and future.
 Here you can filter by the following criteria:

 * **Organisation Name**: For most memberships, this will be the name of the main organisation.
 For consortium memberships, this will be the name of the consortium.
 * **Consortium**:  Whether the membership is listed as a consortium